-- Another reason purported by the perpetrators claim that women are much more concerned about their appearance and less satisfied with their health.
+- Another reason purported by the perpetrators claims that women are much more concerned about their appearance and less satisfied with their health.

-Another possible cause, or an additional cause, is that women may be more dissatisfied with their body and body image.
+Another possible cause, or an additional cause, is that women may be more dissatisfied with their bodies and body image.
 Promoting a quicker and more proactive response to their obesity.
-In fact, “men tend to wait until they get older… before considering the option,” showing women may be the only ones who are actively searching for alternative options to reducing their obesity.
+In fact, “men tend to wait until they get older… before considering the option,” showing women may be the only ones who are actively searching for alternative options to reduce their obesity.

 “The results of this study should raise awareness in men about the complications that obesity brings to their health,” senior study author Dr. Santiago Horgan, chief of the division of minimally invasive surgery at the University of California, San Diego, said in a university news release.

-The study was published in Journal of Laparoendoscopic & Advanced Surgical Techniques.
+The study was published in the Journal of Laparoendoscopic & Advanced Surgical Techniques.

 Also Related: Mexico Cosmetic Center (owned by Mexico Bariatric Center)